-A week after the terrorist attacks on the Pentagon and World Trade Center on September 11, 2001, Army Captain Leslie Smith volunteered to deploy with her division, the 29th Infantry, to Bosnia as part of Operation Joint Forge.
+A week after the terrorist attacks on the Pentagon and World Trade Center on September 11, 2001, retired U.S. Army Captain Leslie Smith volunteered to deploy with her division, the 29th Infantry, to Bosnia as part of Operation Joint Forge.
 It was during her deployment that Smith developed a blood clot, forcing her to return stateside two weeks before the end of her deployment.
 Leslie was admitted to Walter Reed Army Medical Center for complications resulting from exposure to a chemical agent or toxin.
 Leslie eventually lost her left leg and the majority of her vision.

 During her recovery at Walter Reed, Leslie’s ability to stay positive was unparalleled.
 Despite her new challenges, she was able to form a new perspective on life and spent much of her time speaking to newly admitted patients with severe injuries stemming from combat in Iraq and Afghanistan.
 With their support in return, Leslie was able to work through her new physical state.